 (expr) Returns the value of expr.
-This may be used to override the normal precedence of operators.

-expr1 -a expr2
+This may be used to override the normal precedence of operators expr1 -a expr2 expr1 -o expr2 test and [evaluate conditional expressions using a set of rules based on the number of arguments.

 True if both expr1 and expr2 are true.